-The Faculty of Law Handbook: Rules, Regulations and Academic Information.
-This booklet outlines the essential academic rules and regulations of the Faculty.
-It further provides you with important academic information, including information pertaining to referencing and problem-solving, core to your academic work.
+The Faculty of Law Handbook 2023 outlines the essential academic rules and regulations of the Faculty.
+It further provides you with important academic information, including information pertaining to referencing and problem-solving, that is core to your academic work.
 While the rules and procedure contained in the Handbook are meant to set consistent standards in the administration of the academic programme, the faculty is very much alive to matters of diversity and equity.
 Students will no doubt appreciate the efforts of the faculty to maintain fairness and transparency in the application of all policies and rules.
 We therefore call on you students to use the Handbook as a valuable resource and a companion throughout your legal studies.
 Look at it every time you prepare for assessment or other academic tasks and familiarise yourself with the rules that apply.
 Remember that academic success is the result of hard work and taking responsibility for your own learning.
 Academic staff and tutors serve as guides in your learning process, but ultimately your commitment and hard work will determine your success.
+Please also visit our website to get information regarding our programmes, and our Facebook page to keep in touch with events in the faculty.